 The options are endless, and can really be more about your setting.
 If we are doing something more downtown, it may lend it self to brighter colors.
 But if the setting is an open field, having more outdoorsy, or natural colors can really work.

-Did I mention they should be casual and fun?
+Did I mention they should be fun?
 A few things you should NOT do:

 - try our new makeup you have never worn before

-- wear 5 inche heals if you never, ever wear heels.
+- wear 5 inch heals if you never, ever wear heels.

 Things you should do prior:

-- bring items special to you, that would be fun to include (Megan’s fish, or Myra’s horse mask for example)
+- bring items special your family or kids, that would be fun to include ( Like Malcom’s glasses, Scarlett’s car or Welly’s piano.)